 The right to end your own life.
 It is legal to end your own life in Canada and has been since suicide was removed from the Criminal Code in 1972.

 The right to request an assisted death.
 On Feb.
 6, 2015, the Supreme Court of Canada struck down the federal ban on assisted dying, and the decision came into force on June 6, 2016.
-As a result, consenting adult Canadians with incurable, intolerable suffering are now legally able to end their lives with the help of a physician.
+As a result, consenting adult Canadians with incurable, intolerable suffering are now legally able to end their lives with the help of a physician or nurse practitioner.
+For more information on Canada's medical assistance in dying law, click here.

 For more information on your rights when planning for end of life, consult End of Life Planning Canada's Patients Right Booklet.